Our Verdict

 Common questions about this comparison

-The LG PuriCare 360 is significantly better for smoke, with a CADR of 274.56.
-The PuroAir 400 lists a smoke CADR of 0.0, indicating it's not effective for smoke despite general filtration claims.
+The LG PuriCare 360 is significantly better for smoke removal with a Smoke CADR of 274.56.
+The PuroAir 400 has a listed Smoke CADR of 0.0, indicating it is not effective for this purpose despite filtration claims.

-The LG PuriCare 360 has superior smart features, including WiFi for remote control and a PM 1.0 sensor for detecting ultrafine particles.
-The PuroAir 400 has a smart sensor to adjust fan speed but lacks WiFi connectivity.
+Yes, the LG PuriCare 360 is WiFi enabled, allowing for remote control and monitoring via an app.
+The PuroAir 400 features a smart sensor but lacks WiFi connectivity.

 Explore Other Categories